joelrivard/test/content/georeferencing-maps/index.md

 Existing maps, floorplans and imagery are a useful source of data.
 They can provide information about changes over time, landcover, settlement patterns, and more.

 Georeferencing is the process of assigning real-world coordinates to each pixel of the raster.
-To do this, we’ll use the Ottawa roads file that we downloaded from the Ottawa open data website.
+In this case, we'll use the Ottawa roads file to define our real-world coordinates.

 ### Data files